|Type of Business:

 I say money, but it is only in virtual, or cyber, related information.

 Their technology is constantly being worked on and I believe this type of coinage may be a part of everyone’s future way of banking.

 Just know that your payment amount is equal to the time that its program uses your computer each month.

 You are paid out from the previous month’s usage.

-The more threads used on your CPU the more you get paid.
+The more thre used on your CPU the more you get paid.

 Each running thread earns you a dollar a day, and there is additional income through their affiliate program.